'Just' the flu?

 Don’t put off the flu vaccination – it’s free because you need it.

 The flu vaccination is one of the most effective ways to reduce harm from flu.
 It reduces the risk of serious illness, hospitalisation and even death among those who are most at risk.

 The flu jab is free for those most at risk.
 If you are eligible for the flu vaccine get it now – it’s free because you need it.
 Contact your GP, pharmacist or midwife to get the flu jab.

 Am I eligible for a free flu vaccination?

 If you fall into one of the following categories you may be eligible for a free flu vaccination:

-- Everyone aged from six months to under 65 years of age in a clinical at risk group listed on Page 4 of “Who should have the flu vaccination and why?”
+- Everyone aged from six months to under 50 years of age in a clinical at risk group listed on the GOV.UK website.

 - All pregnant women, at any stage of pregnancy (including those women who become pregnant during the flu season)

 - Everyone living in a long-stay residential care home